To those who have found this page!

 You can only survive 3-4 minutes without air.
 While individuals like Wim Hof can hold their breath for extended periods, the average person can't surpass a few minutes without breathing.
 If you have an inhibited breathing pattern, your entire body adjusts its structure to ensure adequate air intake.
 This adjustment can lead to various issues; for instance, knee pain may result from your body compensating due to restricted breathing.

 Let's break this down further: when your body doesn't receive enough air, it prioritizes breathing above all else, even at the expense of other systems.
 Without sufficient air, survival becomes the primary focus, leading to adjustments like leaning your head forward, which can strain your lower back and alter your walking posture.
 While this strain might not be noticeable initially, repeated over decades with thousands of steps taken, it can contribute to knee pain.
-Therefore, before considering drastic measures like knee surgery, it's wise to have your breathing pattern assessed by a trained professional like a CHEK practitioner.o
+Therefore, before considering drastic measures like knee surgery, it's wise to have your breathing pattern assessed by a trained professional like a CHEK practitioner.

 Why does someone have a inhabited breathing pattern?

-Unfortunately, due to modern diets rich in processed and softer foods, human jaw structure has evolved to be smaller compared to 250 years ago.
+The initial development of breathing occurs in utero and is closely linked to the ability to twist one's body, such as during crawling or walking, which involves contralateral movements.
+These foundational movements are first learned while still in the womb.Unfortunately, due to modern diets rich in processed and softer foods, human jaw structure has evolved to be smaller compared to 250 years ago.
 This change has led to a reduction in nasal cavity size, resulting in breathing challenges for many individuals.
 It's crucial to note that being a mouth breather, whether during the day or at night, and experiencing issues like snoring and sleep apnea are not normal behaviors.
 Instead, they serve as indicators of underlying breathing issues that need attention and intervention.

 What should it look like?